The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-3-MVC/notes.md

 **Model**

 CRUD (create, read, update, delete) actions lie at the core of any model.
-Typically, the model is represented with a database.
-In our applications so far, it has been a `class`.
+Our models have been created as a `class` with methods.
+Typically, the model's data is stored in a database.
+In our applications so far, the Model's data has been stored in an array.

-In both cases, the model will have a dedicated file with functions for managing the underlying data.

-Only the controllers will have access to the model's interface.
+Only the controllers will use the model's interface.

 ### File Structure for ToDo Application